Static volume provisioning

 Tip

-You can use a Yandex Object Storage bucket as storage for your pod.
+You can use a Yandex Object Storage bucket to store your pod.
 For more information, see Integration with Object Storage.

 Getting started